MerlinR/Hexital/docs/guides/custom-indicator.md

 Declare how many bars your indicator needs before it can produce a reading.
 Hexital uses this for exchange prefetch and readiness checks.

+See [History and readiness](history-and-readiness.md) for the full prefetch workflow, strategy helpers, and common mistakes.

 ### Default behaviour

 If your indicator has a `period` field, [Indicator][hexital.core.indicator.Indicator] defaults to `minimum_candles == period`.
 You do **not** need an override for a plain SMA-style indicator.